garrandall/popular-music-data/tracks/mjb-da-mvp-mary-j--blige-the-game-50-cent.md

 and imma always hold you down thats real shit
-I'm the Los Angeles King and you remind me of Mary the R&B Queen I got the 411 whats crackin what I owe you for helping me go 4 times platinum I had a kid to my life he's almost 2 I guess wat im tryin 2 say is thank you for over ten years in the ghetto gospel you paved the way for young black women of prosper how you paint pictures
+I'm the Los Angeles King and you remind me of Mary the R&B Queen I got the 411 whats crackin what I owe you for helping me go 4 times platinum I had a kid to my life he's almost 2 I guess wat I'm tryin 2 say is thank you for over ten years in the ghetto gospel you paved the way for young black women of prosper how you paint pictures